michelin/suricate/README.md

     active: ## Provider should be 'h2' or 'postgresql'
 ```

-It will activate the default `application-DBMS.properties` configuration file with the required properties for the chosen DBMS.
+It will activate the default `application-DBMS.yml` configuration file with the required properties for the chosen DBMS.

-You will still need to define your database connection properties in the `application.properties` file:
+You will still need to define your database connection properties in the `application.yml` file:

 ```yaml
 spring: